 A year later, that incident had long been forgotten.
 Rüdiger (all names changed), a new member of the commune, saw an excellent opportunity to try his new Bose loudspeakers in an outdoor environment, namely the big commune party.
 So he carried them downstairs, one by one, and set them up in the garden.
 He also brought his nice Akai amplifier.
 Several other residents contributed parts of their enormous record collections.

 Once the first guests showed up, the party commenced.
 Creedence Clearwarer Revival came out of those speakers, the Average White Band, parts of Santana’s excellent ‘Borboletta’ album and other great sounds.
 But not for long.
 The cops showed up at the door.
 Melanie knew how to welcome them.
-She took her blouse off in order to open the door topless.
+She took off her blouse, in order to open the door topless.

 The cops may have liked that show, but insisted on more quietude anyway.
 After they came along a second time, the party had to be moved inside the house.
 And even there it was too loud.